The Emperor card is the fourth card of the Major Arcana, following the Empress.

 The Emperor Tarot Card Reversed as a Person

 In reverse, the Emperor card represents someone who is overly domineering or rigid in their thinking.
-This can point towards a lack of open-mindedness and an unwillingness to change.
+This can point toward a lack of open-mindedness and an unwillingness to change.
 Unlike the upright version, the reversed may describe a person who is immature or petty.

-The Emperor in reverse is someone who is so focused upon their goals and carrying out their plans that they start to lose sight of their original intentions.
+The Emperor in reverse is someone who is so focused on their goals and carrying out their plans that they start to lose sight of their original intentions.
 They strive to achieve their aspirations, but what of the consequences along the way?

 Being excessively controlling can not only negatively affect those around them, but also limits this person in terms of their opportunities and blessings.
 They try to force results and take matters into their own hands, which is necessary in some situations, but not all the time.

 The direct opposite of this is a person who constantly shirks responsibility.

 Alternatively, the Emperor reversed can represent a person who is not in the public eye.
 They prefer to do things the unconventional way and like to be less associated with power and responsibility.

 This doesn’t mean that they do not support others; in fact, many types of leaders are needed for our society to operate well.
 Those working nameless and in lower-ranking positions are just as vital as those of prominent influence.

 What zodiac sign is the Emperor Tarot Card?